BV-BRC/p3_genome_annotation/app_specs/GenomeAnnotationGenbank.md

-# Application specfication: GenomeAnnotationGenbank
+# Application specification: GenomeAnnotationGenbank

 This is the application specification for service with identifier GenomeAnnotationGenbank.

-The backend script implementing the application is [App-GenomeAnnotationGenbank](service-scripts/App-GenomeAnnotationGenbank.pm).
+The backend script implementing the application is [App-GenomeAnnotationGenbank](../service-scripts/App-GenomeAnnotationGenbank.pm).

+The raw JSON file for this specification is [GenomeAnnotationGenbank.json](GenomeAnnotationGenbank.json).

 This service performs the following task:   Calls genes and functionally annotate input contig set.